Saran-301001/Advent-of-Cyber-3-2021-/README.md

 # DAY - 6
 # Patch Management Is Hard

-### This is New to me this.
+### This is New to me.
 And an very Intreasting Challange

 ### I learned how to get RCE (Remote Code Execution) from LFI (Local File Inclusion)